-On the MAT unit, residents will provide individual and group therapy services.
+On the MAT team, residents will provide individual and group therapy services.
 Substance abuse groups use traditional substance abuse group models and/or the SMART Recovery model.
 Residents will be involved in screening and intakes for individuals referred for MAT services and will provide case management and transitional services in conjunction with our social workers.
+This is available as a major rotation for residents on the Adult Substance Use and Corrections track and as a minor rotation for others.